DARTS' Learning Buddies Featured in Pioneer Press

 "Hastings seniors to get bus service in September"

-Get your FREE DARTS Eldercare Resource Guide for 2014
+Get your FREE 2016 DARTS Eldercare Resources Guide

 Dakota County Eldercare Resources has the most commonly requested services for older adults.
-This guide contains a wealth of information with names and numbers of services for seniors and people with health issues or who are caring for a loved one.
+This guide contains a wealth of information with the most current names and numbers of services for seniors and people with health issues or who are caring for a loved one.

 Call 651-455-1560 to receive your free copy through the mail or, better yet, download now.